 Under the Law for Promoting Private Education and the Implementation Rules for Promoting Private Education, entities and individuals that establish private schools are referred to as "sponsors."
-As of the date of this annual report, Xueersi Education and Xueersi Network or their subsidiaries were the sponsors of our 23 schools.
+As of the date of this annual report, Xueersi Education and Xueersi Network or their subsidiaries were the sponsors of our 30 schools.

 The "sponsorship interest" that a sponsor holds in a private school is, for all practical purposes, substantially equivalent under PRC law and practice to the "equity interest" a shareholder holds in a company.
 Pursuant to the Implementation Rules for Promoting Private Education, a sponsor of a private school has the obligation to make capital contributions to the school in a timely manner.
 The contributed capital can be in the form of tangible or non-tangible assets such as materials in kind, land use rights or intellectual property rights.
 Pursuant to the Law for Promoting Private Education, the capital contributed by the sponsor becomes assets of the school and the school has independent legal person status.
-In addition, pursuant to the Law for Promoting Private Education and the Implementation Rules for Promoting Private Education, the sponsor of a private school has the right to exercise ultimate control over the school by becoming the member of and controlling the composition of the school's decision making bodies, such as the school's board of directors, and therefore controls the private school's business and affairs.
+In addition, pursuant to the Law for Promoting Private Education and the Implementation Rules for Promoting Private Education, the sponsor of a private school has the right to exercise ultimate control over the school by becoming the member of and controlling the composition of the school's decision making body.
+Specifically, the sponsor has control over the private school's constitutional documents and has the right to elect and replace the private school's decision making bodies, such as the school's board of directors, and therefore controls the private school's business and affairs.